liferay/liferay-docs/devGuide/en/chapters/05-layout-templates.markdown

 flow nicely, embed commonly used portlets, and apply CSS, Velocity, and HTML to make your pages visually pop.

-In this chapter, you'll learn about:
+In this chapter, you'll learn everything you need to kno about layout templates:

 - **Creating a layout template:** Creating custom layout templates using the Plugins SDK.

-- **Designing a layout template:** Designing templates with Liferay Developer Studio.
+- Designing a layout template

-- **Anatomy of a layout template project:** Directory structure and files of a layout template project.
+- Anatomy of a layout template project

-- **Embedding portlets in a layout template:** Ensure that specified portlets are consistently placed on a page in a desired location.
+- Embedding portlets in a layout template

-- **Available variables:** Variables available for use in TPL files.
+- Available variables

 Let's create a custom layout template!